Majin-Kilane/Active-Directory/README.md

  - Joined Windows 10 to the domain and tested the application of security and firewall policies.

 ![DCJoined](https://github.com/user-attachments/assets/46061b5d-aac4-418c-8a1d-3a2d962f704d)

+**12.1 Checked if both DCs responds in client machine**
+ - Brought the primary DC back online and verified replication synchronized in both directions.
+ - Ensured both DCs could service authentication and DNS requests.

+**12.2 Tested Failover Functionality**
+ - Shut down the primary DC (192.168.1.10).
+ - Logged in to the Windows 10 client with a domain account.
+ - Confirmed authentication succeeded through the failover DC.
+ - Validated DNS resolution continued to function using nslookup.

+**12.3 Joined the Failover Server to the Domain**
+ - Brought the primary DC back online and verified replication synchronized in both directions.
+ - Ensured both DCs could service authentication and DNS requests.

 ## Key Features